 Need a bulky air-conditioning unit hoisted several storeys into a city-centre office block, or a hot tub lifted over a house into the back garden?
 Then PPC Group can help.
 With a headquarters in the village of Winchfield, Hampshire, and three other storage yards across Berkshire and Surrey, the company operates a substantial fleet of rigids and tractor units equipped with lorry loaders, alongside units and trailers suited to heavy, indivisible loads.

 PPC work throughout the UK and continental Europe, and also manages packing and shipping projects worldwide.
+“We’re very busy at present,” says MD James Ray.
+“Demand across our services remains strong.”

 Q CRANE & PLANT HIRE HAS BEEN GROWING STRONGLY OF LATE AFTER ADDING THIRD-PARTY HEAVY TRANSPORT AND CONTRACT LIFTING SERVICES TO ITS LONGSTANDING CRANE HIRE OPERATION.
 HEAVYTORQUE FINDS OUT MORE.

+The ability to adapt to evolving markets is the key to sustained success.
+And that is aptly demonstrated by Oldham-based Q Crane & Plant Hire, which has evolved markedly in recent years into markets related to its core crane hire sector.
 The firm provides a wide range of crane and lifting services, handling loads from 5-250 tonnes, and when we last visited it some six years ago, it included a plant machinery hire side, transporting excavators, dumpers and so on, as well as operating more than 30 cranes.
 But the plant machinery side is no more.

 “We took a business decision a few years ago to move completely away from the plant hire side of the business,” confirms Rhys Mullins, plant and transport director.
 “Over more than 25 years, we’ve built a good reputation in the crane hire world, backed by an experienced team, well-maintained equipment, and a service that customers can depend on.
-Divesting ourselves of the plant fleet was a bold move at the time, but one that’s proved its value.
-By sharpening our focus on crane hire, we’ve been able to invest with real intent, strengthening the areas that matter most to our customers.
-And the results are clear: in the six years since, our crane fleet has grown from 30 units to 45, an increase that reflects both steady demand and a business strategy designed for long-term growth.

-With 130 pages of first-class specialist transport content, what more could you wish for?
+With 140 pages of first-class specialist transport content, what more could you wish for?
 Click the appropriate link below to purchase your annual subscription, or an individual copy.

 MORE OF THOSE WITH HEAVY OR OVERSIZED CARGO TO TRANSPORT ARE LOOKING FOR A SINGLE COMPANY TO HANDLE ITS MOVEMENT FROM START TO FINISH VIA ROAD, SEA AND AIR.
 AND THIS IS EXACTLY WHERE SPECIALIST FREIGHT FORWARDER ALLSEAS GLOBAL LOGISTICS CAN HELP.

 Moving heavy, outsized or unusual loads is never easy – especially if a load needs to be transported to continental Europe from the UK or vice versa.
 So many businesses seek to outsource such projects.
 And for many of them, whether it’s about moving a steam engine, a wind turbine or something in between, specialist freight forwarder Allseas Global Logistics can take it on.
+“Our company was started and built on projects, and this is still a core part of the business,” explains Andy Wormald, projects director at the forwarder.
+“But the company has expanded over the years to take on general cargo as well, and we now have general road, sea and air freight departments.

 “Darren Wright is the founder and CEO of the company, and his passion at the start was project work.
 But a project can encompass containers, road freight, installation and more.
 We can bring different departments together to do one job.
 All those departments and the people within them work individually, but when we need to, we can bring it all together and use the skills of the full company.”

-With 130 pages of first-class specialist transport content, what more could you wish for?
+With 140 pages of first-class specialist transport content, what more could you wish for?
 Click the appropriate link below to purchase your annual subscription, or an individual copy.